liam-ilan/electron-orbitals/README.md

 - $m =$ The magnetic quantum number, refers to the specific orbital within the subshell, $-l \le m \le l$
 - $Y_{l,m}(\theta,\phi) =$ spherical harmonics of l, order m (provided by Scipy's `scipy.special.sph_harm`)
 - $R_{n,l}(r) =$ the radial function (provided by [Prof. Davit Potoyan and Mr. Zachery Crandall](https://dpotoyan.github.io/Chem324/H-atom-wavef.html))

-*note, in chemistry class, you may have learned that subshells are labeled s, p, d, f, g, h, and i.
-These refer to the azimuthal quantum numbers ($l$) 0, 1, 2, 3, 4, 5, and 6 respectively.
+> *Note: in chemistry class, you may have learned that subshells are labeled s, p, d, f, g, h, and i.
+These refer to the azimuthal quantum numbers ($l$) 0, 1, 2, 3, 4, 5, and 6 respectively.*

 The diagrams generated from this project are titled with the three numbers characterizing electrons, (n, l, m).
+While the software can generate diagrams for negative $m$s, and hypothetically for unlimited energy levels (or the python factorial limit), graphs are only generated for positive $m$s, as the magnitude of the wave function, and thus probability distribution function, is the same for $\pm m$.

-This wave function is most often used in physics, and are always rotationally symmetrical around the z-axis.
+This wave function is most often used in physics, and is always rotationally symmetrical around the z-axis.
 With that being said, the most common visual of an electron orbital is its real orbital.
 This is likely the orbital you've seen in a highschool textbook.
 Real orbital wave functions are superpositions of the two complex orbital wave functions, $\psi_{n,l,m}(r,\theta,\phi)$ and $\psi_{n,l,-m}(r,\theta,\phi)$.
 Since both of these are complex conjugates of each other, the resulting wave function is real-valued.
 The real orbital wave function can be computed as follows,

 $$\psi^{real}\_{n,l,m}(r,\theta,\phi)=
   \begin{cases}